 Companionship and support in a community setting can help make your later life more enjoyable.
 Alongside this, the opportunity to enjoy a range of activities, excursions and visiting entertainers keeps you connected to your local community.

-Our wellbeing groups support people with a wide range of abilities and disabilities including physical disability, reduced mobility, mental health needs and learning disabilities.
+Our day care groups support people with a wide range of abilities and disabilities including physical disability, reduced mobility, mental health needs and learning disabilities.
 We provide a hot lunch and usually arrange transport in wheelchair accessible minibuses

 Why join a day care group?

-There are many reasons why our clients join one of our wellbeing groups.
+There are many reasons why our clients join one of our day care groups.
 We find that the main reasons are to:

 - Maintain your independence